nat-n/poethepoet/docs/guides/args_guide.rst

      default = "${AWS_REGION}"
      env.AWS_REGION.default = "eu-central-1"

-   As in the above example, this can be combined with setting an :doc:`env value<../tasks/options>` on the task with the ``default`` specifier to get the following precendence of values for the arg:
+   As in the above example, this can be combined with setting an :doc:`env value<../tasks/options>` on the task with the ``default`` specifier to get the following precedence of values for the arg:

    1. the value passed on the command line
    2. the value of the variable set on the environment